VinamraSaurav/FacialEmotionRecognition/README.md

 ## Preparing the Dataset 🗃️

-Download the `fer2013.csv` dataset from sources like [Kaggle](https://www.kaggle.com/datasets/msambare/fer2013) and save it to the root directory of this project.
-This file contains images of facial expressions labeled with corresponding emotions, essential for training and organizing the dataset.

-Once downloaded, use the `dataset_prepare.py` script to process the CSV file, which will organize the images into folders based on emotions.
+Once you have the 'fer2013.csv' in your root directory, use the `dataset_prepare.py` script to process the CSV file, which will organize the images into folders based on emotions.

 Run the following command to prepare the dataset: